TSPMP/learntlaplusnotes/book_specifying_systems/README.md

 - a specification is a mathematical model of a particular view of some part of a system
-- When writing a specification, the fist thing you must choose is exactly what part of a system you want to model
+- When writing a specification, the first thing you must choose is exactly what part of a system you want to model
 - The primary purpose of a specification is to help avoid errors.
 You should specify those parts of the system for which a specification is most likely to